-A good range of GCSEs at grade 4 and above, preferably with good grades in Arts subjects and English Literature.
+A good range of GCSEs at grades 4 and 5 or above, preferably with good grades in Arts subjects and English Literature.
 It is not necessary to have studied GCSE Drama, but students should have experience of performance-related work.